About the UTs

 Statehood and the Unorganized Territories (1820-present)

-Some of the townships that organized in the mid-to-late 19th century would eventually relinquish their organization, or “de-organize” and revert to unorganized status due to economic hardship or lack of population.
+Some of the townships that organized in the mid-to-late 19th century would eventually relinquish their organization, or “de-organize” and revert to unorganized status due to economic hardship or lack of residents.
 Such is the case for Lambert Lake Township, which de-organized in 1903[16], and Centerville, which de-organized in 2004.[16]
 Washington County's most recent deorganization was in 2019, when Codyville Plantation de-organized.[16]
 Dennysville, with just 326 residents, briefly considered deorganizing in 2023, but remains an organized town to this day.[17]

 Bibliography